awslabs/sockeye/tutorials/seqcopy/README.md

 # Sequence copy model
-This tutorial will show you the basic usage of Sockeye on a task simpler than Machine Translation: copying a sequence.
+This tutorial will show you the basic usage of Sockeye on a on a simple task: copying a sequence.
 We will generate sequences consisting of digits of variable lengths.
 The task is then to train a model that copies the sequence from the source to the target.
 This task is on the one hand difficult enough to be interesting and on the other and allows for quickly training a model.

 ## Setup
 For this tutorial we assume that you have successfully [installed](../../README.md#installation) Sockeye.
-Other than that there are no additional dependencies.
 We will be using scripts from the Sockeye repository, so you should either clone the repository or manually download the scripts.
 Just as a reminder: Everything is run using Python 3, so depending on your setup you may have to replace `python` with `python3` below.
-All of the commands below assume you're running on a CPU.
+All of the commands below assume you are running on a CPU.
 If you have a GPU available you can simply remove `--use-cpu`.

 ## 1. Generating the data